 I have a conflicting relationship with cows.
 I love them.
 I love to look at them, touch them and hang out with them.
 I’ve had the opportunity to feed a cow, see cows mate and give birth, and even once tried my hand at milking a cow (I sucked).
-I dream of having a pet […]
+I […]

 Category Archives: Science Commentary

 They say the pen is mightier than the sword … and I do agree that it packs a powerful punch.
 “With great power comes great responsibility,” and this is so true of writers.
 Our words are powerful — especially when they appear in headlines.
-They inspire, inform and change opinions.
-And, when a writer is […]
+They inspire, inform and change opinions. […]

 One of the causes of a human’s “shortened” life span is the increased risk of infections and certain cancers caused the the reduced effectiveness of the immune system.
-You see, as we age, the thymus, which produces new T cells (a type of white blood cell that is key to the effectiveness of the immune […]
+You see, as we age, the thymus, which produces new T cells (a type of white blood cell that is key to […]

 This morning, I opened my email and found a press release about how insects and plant co-evolved, each one changing to adapt to life with the other.
-Here’s a video that explains the concept: As I was listening to the video and reading the press release, it struck me how the same process could […]
+Here’s a video that explains the concept: As I was listening to the video and reading the press release, it struck me […]

 I really miss writing about science.
 And, of course, you probably have figured out I’m into science fiction.
 I once had an idea to create a website called “Sci for Sci Fi” that would cover current science research and propose ways that research could inform readers’ SF writing.
 Although that project never got off the ground, I’ve decided to go ahead write about research with an eye for how it can inspire fiction on this blog.
 This post is my first stab in that direction.